ddutta111/Credit_Risk_Project_MySQL/README.md

 ## **Dataset**

 The dataset, sourced from Kaggle, focuses on loan borrowers, their characteristics, and their likelihood of defaulting.
-Missing values in the dataset were pre-processed using Microsoft Excel by imputing the mean for loan_amount and interest_rate columns.
+Missing values in the dataset were pre-processed using Microsoft Excel by imputing the mean for loan_int_rate column.
 The modified data was then imported into SQL for advanced analysis.

 ## **Data Description:**